-The sequence of issuing RDCR instruction is: CS# goes low \rightarrow sending RDCR instruction code \rightarrow Configuration Register data out on SO.
+The sequence of issuing RDCR instruction is: CS# goes low→ send RDCR instruction code→ Configuration Register data out on SO→ CS# goes high exactly at the 8 bits data boundary.

 The SIO[3:1] are don't care.

 Figure 13.
 Read Configuration Register (RDCR) Sequence